Coourcie History, Family Crest & Coats of Arms

 Early Notables of the Coourcie family (pre 1700)

-Migration of the Coourcie family to the New World and Oceana
+Migration of the Coourcie family

 Ireland's Great Potato Famine left the country's inhabitants in extreme poverty and starvation.
 Many families left their homeland for North America for the promise of work, freedom and land ownership.
 Although the Irish were not free of economic and racial discrimination in North America, they did contribute greatly to the rapid development of bridges, canals, roads, and railways.
 Eventually, they would be accepted in other areas such as commerce, education, and the arts.
 An examination of immigration and passenger lists revealed many bearing the name Coourcie: Henry DeCourcy, on record in Maryland in 1634.
 Others include: William de Courcy, a Jacobite was sent to Maryland in 1763; James Courcey, an enforced emigrant from Ireland to America in 1739.